James Grahme: Courtier

 Grahme's looks and manner made him a favourite at court.
 There he fell in love with Dorothy Howard, one of the maids of honour to the queen, and daughter of William Howard, fourth son of Thomas Howard, 1st Earl of Berkshire.
-After overcoming her mother's opposition, through the good offices of John Evelyn, was married to her at St. Martin's-in-the-Fields, London, by licence dated 22 November 1675.
+After overcoming her mother's opposition, through the good offices of John Evelyn, Grahme was married to her at St. Martin's-in-the-Fields, London, by licence dated 22 November 1675.
 By December 1679 he was keeper of the privy purse to the Duchess of York, and soon after was acting in the same capacity to James, Duke of York, with apartments in St. James's Palace.